distantmagic/paddler/README.md

     participant llamacpp as llama.cpp

     agent->>llamacpp: Hey, are you alive?
-    llamacpp-->>agent: Yes, this is my health status agent-->>loadbalancer: llama.cpp is still working
+    llamacpp-->>agent: Yes, this is my slots status agent-->>loadbalancer: llama.cpp is still working
     loadbalancer->>llamacpp: I have a request for you to handle
 ```